 We are ecstatic to share with you the great band opportunities we have here at Lawrence Tech.
 Do you play an instrument or have experience in color guard?
 Interested in continuing in college and having the opportunity to earn a scholarship?
 If so, Lawrence Technological University is the school for you!

-The Blue Devils Marching Band performs at Convocation, home football games, Homecoming, men’s and women’s home basketball games, hockey games, Commencement and other LTU opportunities.
-The Band represents the diversity, and individual characteristics blended into one sound and energy of LTU.
+The Blue Devils Marching Band performs at convocation, home football games, homecoming, men’s and women’s home basketball games, hockey games, commencements and other LTU campus events.
+The Band represents the heart and soul of LTU and cultivates the spirit on our campus!

 By becoming a member of the Blue Devils Marching Band, Drumline, Color Guard or Pep Band, you are eligible to earn/do the following: